geekdenz/drupal-autosave/README.txt

 AUTHOR
 ======
-Edmund Kwok (edmund.kwok [at] insyghtful.com)
+original concept by Edmund Kwok (edmund.kwok [at] insyghtful.com) Drupal 6 version and current maintainer: Peter Lindstrom sponsored by About.com

 CHANGE LOG
 ==========
-Major fixes/modifications done by Peter Lindstrom sponsored by LifeWire.com (a NY Times Company)

-- fix issues with operation in IE7
-- provide support for TinyMCE
-- clean up autosave table after successful submit of node
-- fix autosave validate bug on submit
-- add support to enable autosave for specific node types
-- fix issue of wrong form_id when VIEW->IGNORE
+- 6.x-2.0 version is a complete re-write to remove dependencies on TinyMCE.
+- this version is now tied to the WYSIWYG module and currently is known to work with FCK, CK and TinyMCE 3.0 editors but requires the 6.x-2.x-dev version of WYSIWYG with this patch: http://drupal.org/node/614146#comment-2193764; this patch should be commited soon and will eventually be expanded to include other editors.